 When it comes to working out what to wear to the races, this is one occasion where you don't want to step out of sartorial lines.
 With many of the big race days governed by dress codes, finding the perfect look can be tricky.

-If you've already booked your race day tickets, there's no better time to start the search for the perfect dress.
-The best dresses will have just the right width of shoulder strap to keep you cool, stylish and will be well within the dress code parameters.
-While you might not find anything in your capsule wardrobe to wear for the horse races, the good news is that when it comes to race day looks, they will often meet the criteria for what to wear to a wedding or a christening too—ensuring you'll be sorted for summer events.
+If your race day tickets are booked, it's time to get your outfit sorted.
+Often with codes of conduct to follow, finding the right outfit can seem like a tall order, so the earlier you start the better.
+If you've left it to the last minute however, have no fear, we're here to help.
+The best dresses will have just the right width of shoulder strap to keep you cool, stylish and well within the dress code parameters.
+While you might not find anything in your capsule wardrobe to wear for the horse races, the good news is that when it comes to race day looks, they will often meet the criteria for what to wear to a wedding or a christening too - ensuring you'll be sorted for summer events.

-With big race days on the horizon, in the form of the Kentucky Derby in the US and Royal Ascot in the UK, stores are starting to fill up with summer occasion wear.
+With big race days on the horizon, in the form of the Belmont Stakes in the US and Royal Ascot in the UK, stores are starting to fill up with summer occasion wear.
 From the best midi dresses and chic trouser suits to the most flattering jumpsuits, there is something for every style.

 What to wear to the races